 - 2 How is Sublocade Used in Addiction Treatment?

 - 6 What is an Opioid Use Disorder?

 - 7 What Other Drugs Are Available for Opioid Use Disorder?

-Sublocade is a drug used by medical professionals for people who are addicted to opiates and other painkiller drugs like OxyContin, heroin and Vicodin.
-It’s often used in clinical settings as part of Medication-Assisted Treatment (MAT) plans.
+Sublocade is the brand name for an extended release formulation of the drug buprenorphine, also known as BUP-XR.
+Sublocade is used by medical professionals to treat people who are addicted to opiates and other painkiller drugs like OxyContin, heroin and Vicodin.
+It’s often used in clinical settings as part of a more comprehensive Medication-Assisted Treatment (MAT) plan.
 Sometimes the drug is also used in settings such as jails and mental health treatment programs for people who have been diagnosed with an opioid use disorder.